The Hutchinson-Barnsley theory for generalized iterated function systems by means of infinite iterated function systems: Introduction

 \section{Introduction}

-The study of generalized iterated function systems, introduced in 2008 by Mihail and Miculescu~\cite{Mihail2008}, has provided an interesting perspective of how to produce fractal sets extending the classical ones produced as attractors of iterated function systems.
+The study of generalized iterated function systems, introduced in 2008 by Mihail and Miculescu~\cite{Mihail2008}, provided an interesting perspective of how to {produce fractal sets that extends the classical one related to contractive iterated function systems}.
 In 2015 Strobin~\cite{strobin2015attractors} has proved the existence of attractors of generalized iterated function systems of order $m$ which are not attractor of any generalized iterated function system of order $m-1$, in particular of any contractive finite iterated function system (which is also a generalized iterated function systems of order $1$).

+Many work has been done to directly attack the problem of developing the Hutchinson-Barnsley theory for generalized iterated function systems by direct means such as fixed point theorems and code spaces.
+It is worth to notice two very recent works published in the last two years.
+The first one {is due to Strobin~\cite{Strobin2020}}, proving that a generalized iterated function system with probabilities consisting of generalized contractive maps generates the unique generalized Hutchinson measure {extending the recent results due to Miculescu and Mihail}.
+The analogous problem for the place dependent case {has been} leaved open (see {\cite[Problem 5.3]{Strobin2020}}).
+The second one {has been} Guzik and Kapica~\cite{Guzik_2021} where a criteria on the existence of a unique attracting probability measure for stochastic process induced by generalized iterated function systems with (fixed) probabilities is developed.
+Both works {require} intricate and profound machinery to achieve these results.

-Many work has been done to directly attack the problem of develop the Hutchinson-Barnsley theory for generalized iterated function systems by direct means such as fixed point theorems and code spaces.
-Despite this fact, seeking to obtain some dynamical meaning, we employ another approach, proving that any attractor of a contractive generalized iterated function system is the limit, w.r.t.
-Hausdorff-Pompeiu metric, of attractors of contractive infinite iterated function systems and that any Hutchinson measure for a contractive generalized iterated function system with probabilities is the limit w.r.t. the Monge-Kantorovich metric of the Hutchinson measures for contractive infinite iterated function systems with probabilities.
+Seeking to obtain some dynamical meaning, and hopefully an elementary way to address these problems, we employ another approach, proving that any attractor of a contractive generalized iterated function system is the limit, {with respect to} Hausdorff-Pompeiu metric, of attractors of contractive infinite iterated function systems and that any Hutchinson measure for a contractive generalized iterated function system with probabilities is the limit {with respect to} the Monge-Kantorovich metric of the Hutchinson measures for contractive infinite iterated function systems with probabilities.
 Regarding to fractal generation, we show that it is enough to study (possibly infinite, uncountable) iterated function systems instead generalized iterated function systems.
-As a by product we briefly present some new iterative procedures to approximate the attractor and the Hutchinson measure of a generalized iterated function system via evaluation maps.
+As a byproduct we briefly present some new iterative procedures to approximate the attractor and the Hutchinson measure of a generalized iterated function system via evaluation maps. {In the paper we deal with Banach contractive type function systems, but most cited results can be extended to function systems consisting of maps satisfying weaker contractive conditions.}